 If you tend to worry, your future based thoughts may start with “what if…” and you probably anticipate some negative outcome.
-These thoughts come from a place of fear and imagination, worrying about what might happen or might NOT happen.
+These thoughts come from a place of fear and imagination by worrying about what might happen or what might NOT happen.

-The opposite of this is past focussed worrying (rumination), where you keep returning to the worry in what feels like an automatic process, something that just keeps happening.
-Perhaps you go over past conversations or something you did or didn’t do?
-Or, you play different scenarios in your head hoping to gain clarity over a current situation?
-Your thoughts may start with, “if only” as you experience a feeling of regret, sadness, embarrassment, loss etc.
+The opposite of this is past focussed worrying (rumination) where you keep returning to the worry in what feels like an automatic process, something that just keeps happening.
+Perhaps you go over past conversations or something you did or didn’t do or?
+Maybe you play different scenarios in your head hoping to gain clarity over a current situation?
+Your thoughts may start with “if only”, as you experience a feeling of regret, sadness, embarrassment, loss etc.

 Relationships are good fuel for rumination.
 You may have come out of one and you keep revisiting the texts you sent each other, or thinking “if only I had done X then Y wouldn’t have happened”?
 The bottom line is that rumination feels rubbish and is exhausting.

 Compare it to refreshing the webpage on your computer over and over again and revisiting the content on that page.
-Nothing changes, you don’t gain any greater insight each time and, worse still, if the information on that page is defeatist it will inflate any feelings of sadness, shame, regret, low self-worth and other negative emotions.
-Don’t get me wrong, negative emotions should not be avoided but it’s the habitual, revisiting of past events that needs to be addressed to reduce any anxiety you are experiencing.
+Nothing changes, you don’t gain any greater insight each time.
+Worse still, if the information on the page is defeatist it will inflate any feelings of sadness, shame, regret, low self-worth and other negative emotions.
+Don’t get me wrong, negative emotions should not be avoided!
+But it’s the habitual, revisiting of past events that needs to be addressed to reduce any anxiety you are experiencing.
 The more we ruminate or worry, the stronger the habit becomes and the harder it is to change.
 The less we ruminate or worry, the weaker the habit becomes.

 6 Great Techniques to Stop Worry and Rumination – give one a go !